cloudflare/cloudflare-docs/products/workers/src/content/tutorials/authorize-users-with-auth0/index.md

 | AUTH0_CALLBACK_URL    | The callback url for your application (refer to [Setting the callback URL](/tutorials/authorize-users-with-auth0#setting-the-callback-url) below)                                                 |
 | SALT                  | A secret string used to encrypt user `sub` values (refer to [Setting the salt](/tutorials/authorize-users-with-auth0#setting-the-salt) below)                                             |

-For each key, you can find the corresponding value in your Auth0 application settings page.
+For each key, find the corresponding value in your Auth0 application settings page.

 <Aside type="warning" header="A note for developers using Wrangler 1.9.0 and below">